Could you help us afford essential refurbishments?

 We’ve drawn up a schedule of works that need doing, ranging from addressing damp issues and replacing rotten flooring to reconfiguring our toilets, upgrading our CCTV and making our offices fit for purpose.
 Above all, we need to provide a safe, welcoming environment for marginalised and vulnerable people in Bristol.

 And we can’t do it without your help.
 The total estimated cost for these essential refurbishments is £150,000.
 It’s not cheap, but it’s what’s required to make sure that the Wild Goose and the rest of Carpenter House is fit for the years ahead.
-So please consider donating to our refurbishment appeal this Christmas.
+So please consider donating to our refurbishment appeal.

 If there are other ways in which you think you can help, please get in touch with us.
 (Our contact details are on the inside cover.)
 For example, your company might be able to sponsor some of the refurbishment.
 Every donation, big or small, will make a difference for years to come.
 Each one will help provide a safe and welcoming place of hope for vulnerable and homeless people in Bristol.